Genez-io/genez-io.github.io/content/posts/implement_shopping_cart.md

   }

   async getCart(sessionId: string): Promise<CartItem[]> {
-    // get all items from the map corresponding to the sessionId const cart = await this.client.hgetall('cart:' + sessionId).catch((err) => {
+    // get all items from the hashmap corresponding to the sessionId const cart = await this.client.hgetall('cart:' + sessionId).catch((err) => {
       throw new Error(err);
     });